kowainik/summoner/README.md

 ├── .gitignore
 └── .travis.yml
 ```

-and also repository with one commit at master will be added with enabled `Travis-CI` for that.
+Moreover, a repository with one commit at master is added with enabled Travis CI for that.

 ## GHC options

-The following warning checks are added by default to every stanza:
+The `-Wall` option is added to every stanza.

-    -Wall
+The following warning checks are added by default to executable, tests and benchmark stanzas:

     -threaded
     -rtsopts
     -with-rtsopts=-N

-If `--file` option is not used, then
+If warnings are not explicitly stated in the configuration file, then the

-the following ghc-options are added to executable, test-suite and benchmark stanza.
+following ghc-options are added to all stanzas.

     -Wincomplete-uni-patterns
     -Wincomplete-record-updates